 Gordon concluded that the rocky escarpment he believed looked like a skull was likely to have been Golgotha.
 This is why another name for this location is Gordon's Tomb.

 The Garden tomb itself has two chambers, the second to the right of the first, with stone benches along the sides of each wall in the second chamber, except the wall joining it to the first, and along the back wall of the first chamber.
 The benches, though heavily damaged, are still discernible.
-The edge of the groove outside the tomb has a diagonal edge.
-As was prophesied in Isaiah (Isaiah 53:8-9) Jesus was buried in the tomb of a rich man even though he was believed to be a criminal:
+The edge of the groove outside the burial location has a diagonal edge.
+As was prophesied in Isaiah (Isaiah 53:8-9) Jesus was buried in the tomb of a rich man even though he was believed to be a criminal.